PavanRangani/docs/docs/prd/tax/carryforwad-tax-component-into-the-next-year.md

 ## Techanical Notes
 - Suppose the previous year's tax component is not carried in the current year's tax return due to any issue/bug, the system has a sysop to trigger the carry forward logic of the previous year's tax component to the current year.
 - Sysop can be run using tax return id and entity ID.
 System will carry forward the uniq component from the previous year's to current year's.

+## Why auto K1 components is not carryforward to next year return?
+- Because when user creates individual (1040) tax return and that individual is linked to any parntership owner or trust `Grantor to` and that parntership/trust has tax return for same year, system auto create a K1 component to the individual tax return.
+That's why its not carry forward.